 Dealing with a Disagreement or Mistake on the Accident Report

-Sometimes the report contains a factual mistake, contact the officer who wrote the report and request a change as soon as possible.
+To correct a factual mistake, contact the officer who wrote the report and request a change as soon as possible.

 Ways to Avoid Mistakes on an Accident Report

-In Indiana, contact the police whenever there are injuries or at least $1,000 in property damage.
+In Indiana, the law requires you to contact the police whenever there are injuries or at least $1,000 in property damage.

 Estimating the amount of damage can be tricky.
 When in doubt, contact the police anyway to report the accident.